Jerome K. Jerome

 Jerome Klapka Jerome (2 May 1859 – 14 June 1927) was an English writer and humorist, best known for the comic travelogue Three Men in a Boat (1889).
 Other works include the essay collections Idle Thoughts of an Idle Fellow (1886) and Second Thoughts of an Idle Fellow; Three Men on the Bummel, a sequel to Three Men in a Boat; and several other novels.

-Jerome was born in Walsall, England, and, although he was able to attend grammar school, his family suffered from poverty at times, as did he as a young man trying to earn a living in various occupations.
-In his twenties, he was able to publish some work, and success followed.
-He married in 1888, and the honeymoon was spent on a boat on the River Thames; he published Three Men in a Boat soon afterwards.
-He continued to write fiction, non-fiction and plays over the next few decades, though never with the same level of success.
+Jerome was born in Walsall, in the English Midlands.
+Although his family struggled with poverty at times, he was able to attend a grammar school, but derived little benefit from it.
+After his father died in 1871 Jerome tried to earn a living in various occupations including a clerical post and three years as an actor.
+In his twenties he began writing and was able to publish some work, with increasing success.
+He married in 1888 and he published his most popular work, Three Men in a Boat, the following year.
+He continued to write fiction and non-fiction over the next few decades, though never with the same level of success.
+He also wrote plays, of which The Passing of the Third Floor Back (1908) was the most successful.
+Most have remained unpublished.

-Early life
+His works were generally more popular with the general public than with reviewers, many of whom looked down on Jerome, declaring his writing colloquial and vulgar – the very characteristics that appealed to the book-buying and theatre-going public.
+Punch dubbed him Arry J. 'Arry".
+It was not until the publication of his semi-autobiographical novel Paul Kelver in 1902 that heavyweight critics began praising him.

-Jerome was born at Belsize House, 1 Caldmore Road, in Caldmore, Walsall, England.
-He was the fourth child of Marguerite Jones and Jerome Clapp (who later renamed himself Jerome Clapp Jerome), an ironmonger and lay preacher who dabbled in architecture.
-He had two sisters, Paulina and Blandina, and one brother, Milton, who died at an early age.
-Jerome was registered as Jerome Clapp Jerome, like his father's amended name, and the Klapka appears to be a later variation (after the exiled Hungarian general György Klapka).
-The family fell into poverty owing to bad investments in the local mining industry, and debt collectors visited often, an experience that Jerome described vividly in his autobiography My Life and Times (1926).
-At the age of two Jerome moved with his parents to Stourbridge, Worcestershire, then later to east London.
+Life and career

-The young Jerome attended St Marylebone Grammar School.
-He wished to go into politics or be a Man of Letters, but the death of his father when Jerome was 13 and of his mother when he was 15 forced him to quit his studies and find work to support himself.
-He was employed at the London and North Western Railway, initially collecting coal that fell along the railway, and he remained there for four years.
+Early years